YuncongMa/pNet/Python/README.md

 # This is a brief description of the Python version of pNet
-The Python version is designed to carry out the pNet setup and computation.
+The Python version is designed to carry out the pNet setup and computation, consistent to the MATLAB version with GUI.
-It has Numpy and PyTorch versions for easy code development and fast computation.
+It has Numpy and PyTorch versions for easy code development and fast computation. pNet.py is the main function to import all required packages and functions

 # Deployment
-This Python package requires additional toolboxes which can be found in the Install_Toolbox.py Specifically, it requires: numpy pytorch scipy nibabel h5py
+This Python package requires additional toolboxes which can be found in the Install_Toolbox.py Specifically, it requires:
+1. numpy
+2. pytorch
+3. scipy
+4. nibabel
+5. h5py

+It is recommended to use 'import pNet' to avoid conflicting function names

 # Workflow
+The workflow code is in Workflow.py
 This streamlines the setup and computation of pNet, including modules below
 1. Data Input
 2. FN Computation
 3. Quality Control.

 # Module
-Data Input
+1. Data Input
-FN Computation
+2. FN Computation
-Quality Control
+3. Quality Control

 # Additionals
 Example: It includes example results of pNet on HCP, UKBB and PNC datasets